Chart Color Schemes

 Age

-Lockyer Valley - East's median age exceeds the national pattern
+Lockyer Valley - East's population is slightly older than the national pattern